Home Construction Sequence...

 7. Pour Wall Cells

-Pouring wall vertical reinforcement cells invloves first getting the wall cell rebar inspected.
-Once this inspection is completed, then you can close off the inspection block openings, and pour the cells full of concrete.
-For door and window openings, you will probably leave off the top block or two as shown in the adjacent picture.
-The rebar in these door and window openings will continue on up and tie in parallel with the bond-beam rebar.
+Pouring wall vertical reinforcement cells after wall cell rebar inspection.
+Then close off the inspection block openings, and pour the cells full of concrete.
+For door and window openings, you will probably leave off the top block or two as shown in the pictures below.
 Stop the door and window opening cell pours in the middle of the top block for that door or window opening.
 Later, the header pour will overlap inside of this top block resulting in a stronger wall/header interface.
-For other wall cells, pour up to jus
+For other wall cells, pour up to just 4-inches inside the top lintel block.
+This will lock that lintel block into place with the wall cell, and still allow the bond-beam concrete to interlock within this block at a later time.

-8. Form & Pour Headers & part of the Bondbeam
+8. Form & Pour Headers & part of the Bond-beam

-9. Pour the Bond-beam
+9. Pour the Bond-beam in this build sequence

 10. Surface Bond the Walls